 This restaurant opened 32 years ago and features traditional cuisine.
 It continues to offer good products based on fresh raw material.
 In 2017, it incorporated tapas into its menu for you to enjoy at the bar.
 Worth noting is the croquette tapa.

 For me, this is the best tapas bar in the city, with its modern touches.
 Everything they serve is prepared by the chefs.
 They work with good products to make tasty dishes.
 Without doubt, I would highlight its steak tartar.

 This is the best ice cream shop I have ever been to.
 They use the best vanilla, earning prizes every year in international contests, as well as the best pure cacao and Bronte pistachios.
 Without doubt, the top-quality raw ingredients stand out in the final products.
-I would highlight its pistachio and mango ice cream flavors.
+I would highlight its pistachio and mango ice cream flavours.

 Worth noting is this restaurant’s burrito made from Iberian pig cheeks served with fries.
 Axat is located in Aljarafe county within the province of Seville.
 It is led by Fran Trigo who has vast haute cuisine experience and created it.
 Axat is worth getting to know, especially through the sampler menu it offers.

 This university residence hall features a family-like ambiance and has its own Facebook group for residents to stay up-to-date on all the events happening in their dorm as well as in the city.
 It also aims to encourage contact between current and former residents.